avaragado/contentful-backup/README.md

 | `<space-id>/entry/<id>/data.json` | Data for a single entry |
 | `<space-id>/nextSyncToken.txt` | The Contentful token indicating the most recent successful synchronisation |

-Because `contentful-backup` puts everything in a `<space-id>` subdirectory of the target directory, you can back up several spaces in the same target directory.
-(But note that a target directory's configuration file only exports one space id and one token: if you want to back up multiple spaces to the same target directory, use command-line options instead of a configuration file.)

 ### Errors

 Any error that occurs during a backup, for example a network failure, stops the backup at that point.
 This might not be too much of a problem: simply run `contentful-backup` again.

 - If an error occurs before synchronisation is complete, the script doesn't save the next synchronisation token.
 This means the next run of the script reruns the synchronisation that failed (in other words, you shouldn't lose anything).
-- If you don't trust a particular incremental backup, remove the `<space-id>` subdirectory of the target directory and run `contentful-backup` again: you'll get a full backup.
+- If you don't trust a particular incremental backup, remove the `<space-id>` subdirectory of the target directory and run `contentful-backup` again: you'll get a full backup of that space.

 ## Node module usage